-If an Applicant fails an NCA examination in an assigned subject, they must clear the failure by successfully completing the examination in that Core Subject or Additional Legal Subject, or through an NCA approved course at an Approved Law Program.
-They will not be permitted to pursue a different examination subject.
+If an Applicant fails an NCA examination in an assigned subject, they must clear the failure by successfully completing the examination in that Core Subject or Additional Legal Subject or through an NCA approved course at an institution that grants a Qualifying Law Degree; they will not be permitted to pursue a different examination subject.

-16.2 Examination Attempts
+16.2.
+Examination Attempts